jmagi98/jmagi98.github.io/_posts/2020-12-20-ultimate-hacking-resource-guide.md

 During the second semester of my Junior year (Jan 2020), I took an 'Intro to Information Security' class.
 With little security knowledge, I had no idea what I was getting into.
 But after my first successful buffer overflow, I was hooked.
-For the following 11 months, I spent time digesting and working on security skills.
+For the following 11 months, I spent time reading, working on labs, and improving my security skills.
 Those skills helped me to land a position as a security engineer which I will start next May upon graduating.

-One of the things that I struggled with is where to get started.
-There are so many resources and people trying to sell you their online class, and it's hard to pick out what is good and what is bad.
+One of the things that I struggled with was where to get started.
+There are so many resources and everyone wants to sell you their online class.
+It's can be hard to pick out what is good and what is bad.
 As someone who has consumed both the good and the bad, I decided to create my "Ultimate Hacking Resource Guide."
-This guide is intended to provide books, videos, labs, and more for those looking to start their journey.
-It covers a wide array of areas, from web security to binary exploitation to game hacking.
+This guide is intended to provide books, videos, labs, and more for those looking to start on their journey.
+It covers a wide array of topics, from web security to binary exploitation to game hacking.
 This is not the beat-all-end-all guide, but a collection of my things I have interacted with and felt were useful.